 You can cook accurately using a meat thermometer.
 Read important notes on using the meat thermometer in the corresponding chapter.
-There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. \longrightarrow "Meat thermometer" on page 27 oven, the indicated cooking times will be reduced by several minutes.
+There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. \rightarrow "Meat thermometer" on page 26